CB: What do you think is the core idea behind Laia Santanach’s revisitation?

 Janet Novás and Mercedes Peón: Mercedes máis eu

 Mercedes Peón is one of Galicia´s most renowned singers.
-She researched Galician folk for years, wandering from one small village to the next and looking for orally transmitted songs and sounds of old, which she then taught to others.
+She researched Galician folk for years, wandering from one small village to the next, looking for orally transmitted songs and sounds of old, which she then taught to others.
 In 2000, she broke internationally with the album Isué, where she gave a personal interpretation to the results of her life-long quest.
 Janet Novás, a younger Galician contemporary dancer with a growing international profile and a strong interest in constantly questioning the raisons d’être of her own movement, led this project.
 Mercedes máis eu (Mercedes and I) gathers the sediment of several encounters where, through improvisation, they looked at the particular relationships between the dance of one and the music of the other, both grounded in the same heritage.